CircuitData/CircuitData-Language/README.md

 *accept_equivalent* | boolean | O | O | O | O | O | Equivalent material to the one specified is OK to use as a replacement if true.

 #### Stiffeners
-The materials to be used as stiffener
+The materials to be used as stiffener.
+Must be placed within a "printed_circuits_fabrication_data" element that also contains a version

 Data tag | Format | P | PD | PE | PR | C | Description
 ---------|--------|---|----|----|----|---|--------------